mosaicml/llm-foundry/TUTORIAL.md

 - Check out our blog post [GPT3-Quality for <$500k](https://www.mosaicml.com/blog/gpt-3-quality-for-500k) for guidance on LLM training times and costs.

   You can also check out our `scripts/train/benchmarking` folder for up-to-date information on the training throughput of MPT models using LLM Foundry.
 This datasheet can be used to answer questions like: “If I want to train an MPT-13B with context length 8k on 128xA100-40GB, what training throughput in tokens/sec should I expect?”

+### Common installation issues
+- We're still putting this section together.
+In the meantime, please see the top-level README for our recommended installation.